b-brankovics/grabb/Tutorial.md

 #### Exhaustive assembly of a linear sequence

 - In this tutorial we are going to use a partial sequence of the tef1a gene to extract the whole gene from the assembly
-- In this dataset the tef1a sequence is a linear genomic element that has no continuation, this makes it similar to linear virus genomes
+- In this data set the tef1a sequence is a linear genomic element that has no continuation, this makes it similar to linear virus genomes

     + tef1a would be further extend to its surroundings in real life sample